bpampel/zettel/content/population_dynamics_21-08-31.md

-## papers found (starting point was PhD thesis of Hidalgo, but then also through others)
+## collection of papers from different sources

 ### from Lu, Lu & Nolen